 - Have some glucose or sucrose tablets or solution or quick-sugar food (hard candy, fruit juice, honey) on hand at all times.
 You can also make sure your grandchild’s coach carries quick-sugar foods.

 - If your grandchild’s blood sugar is below the target range before exercise, consider giving your child 15 grams of carbohydrate from glucose or sucrose tablets or solution or quick-sugar food (hard candy, fruit juice, honey).
-If your child will be exercising very hard and for longer than 30 minutes, you may want to consider another 15 grams of carbohydrate from glucose or sucrose tablets or solution or quick-sugar food.
+If your child will be exercising for longer than 30 minutes, you may want to consider another 15 grams of carbohydrate from glucose tablets or solution or quick-sugar food.
 Younger children may need less quick-sugar food.

 - If your grandchild plays in organized sports, give the coach a list of the symptoms of low blood sugar and instructions about what to do if it occurs.